Dark Energy Survey Year 1 Results: the lensing imprint of cosmic voids on the Cosmic Microwave Background: Results for observations: DES Y1 Planck

 We compare the stacked images of the $\kappa$ imprints in the high luminosity catalogue with $20$ Mpc/h smoothing in the galaxy density map in Figure \ref{fig:stacked_2D} as a representative example of all 2D void results.
 A visual inspection shows good agreement between MICE and DES Y1 $\kappa$ imprints both in the centres and surroundings of the voids.
 We find consistency for all $\kappa$ smoothing strategies and report that similar conclusions can be drawn from stacked images from other void catalogue versions (see also Figure \ref{fig:stacked_ZOBOV}).

 We then also measure the azimuthally averaged radial imprint profile in the stacked images to quantify the results.
 We present the results in Figure \ref{fig:stack_2Dvoids_prof} for all four 2D void catalogue versions HD10, HD20, HL10, and HL20.
-The shaded blue regions mark $1\sigma$ errors computed with $500$ random realizations of the stacking measurement on the MICE $\kappa$ map with {\it Planck}-like noise included, while the error bars around DES Y1 measurements show the corresponding uncertainties for the DES data.
+The shaded blue regions mark $1\sigma$ errors computed with 1000 random realisations of the stacking measurement on the MICE $\kappa$ map with {\it Planck}-like noise included, while the error bars around DES Y1 measurements show the same uncertainties for the DES data (by construction, we use the same covariance estimation methodology for MICE and DES data as explained in Section \ref{errors}).
 We observe a good general agreement in the sign and the shape of the observed and simulated profiles.
 Negative $\kappa$ values in the interior of voids plus an extended range of positive convergence in the surroundings.
-We note that the approximate convergence of the profiles to zero signal at large distance from the void center is an important null test which proves that our method is not affected by significant additive biases.
+We note that the approximate convergence of the profiles to zero signal at large distance from the void centre is an important null test which proves that our method is not affected by significant additive biases.

-We provide the $S/N$ ratios for all catalogue versions and analysis techniques in Table 2 and amplitudes with errors in Table 3.
+We provide the $S/N$ ratios for all catalogue versions and analysis techniques in Table \ref{table2} and amplitudes with errors in Table \ref{table3}.
 We observe clear trends in the results, including a natural decrease of both errors and the signal itself if larger Gaussian $\kappa$ smoothing scales are applied to the CMB map.
 We see no evidence for significant excess signals or a lack of signal compared to simulations.

 As demonstrated in detail in Figure \ref{fig:stack_2Dvoids_prof} for the case of 2D voids, the less promising DES Y1 void catalogue versions tend to robustly show signal-to-noise ratios of at least $S/N\approx3$.
-This is in good agreement with the mean of all MICE signal-to-noise estimates $S/N\approx3.3$.
+This is in good agreement with the mean of all MICE signal-to-noise estimates $S/N\approx3.5$.
 We compare these mean $S/N$ values to individual estimates in Figure \ref{fig:summary}.
 We find that the DES Y1 constraints on the $A$ amplitude typically favor values slightly lower than $A=1$, often with $A\approx0.8$, and this reduces the significance of our detections.